MaximeSobrier/congress-app-2024/README.md

     nvm install 16; nvm use 16

-To enforce a policy (a list of categories to block), and to ensure all users on the computer have the extension installed an the policy enforced, do the flollowing:
+To enforce a policy (a list of categories to block), and to ensure all users on the computer have the extension installed an the policy enforced, do the following:
 1. Generate a `policy.json` file using [https://icategorize.com/extension/policy.html](https://icategorize.com/extension/policy.html)
 2. Run the script `install-windows.ps1` with these arguments:

     install-windows.ps1 -enforce=$true -scope=computer